 After the weld rod has cooled to room temperature, remove the remaining excess weld rod on the second pass by holding the spatula knife flush with the flooring (Fig. 7).
 Smooth, continuous passes result in smooth seams.
 Repeated stop/start actions result in rough seams.
+NOTE: For PVC-Free weld rods apply heat to the surface of the seam to restore the color if stress whitening occurs due to skiving.

 After the final skive, wipe the welded seam with a clean, damp cloth.
-When dry, following the manufacturer's directions, apply a thin, even application of a commercially available, high-quality multi-purpose top coating such as S-762 Weld Rod Coating Pen.
+When dry, following the manufacturer's directions, apply a thin, even application of a commercially available, high-quality multipurpose top coating such as S-762 Weld Rod Coating Pen.
 Use care when applying the finish to avoid over-application onto the wear layer of the adjacent sheet flooring material.
 In high traffic areas, apply one or two additional coats, making sure the finish is completely dry between applications.

-SEAMS:

-Heat Weld Repairs
+SEAMS | Heat Weld Repairs

 - Remove the damaged rod with a hand-grooving tool.
 If the original seam was grooved using a routing machine, you can easily remove the welding rod with a hand-grooving tool.
-If the original seam was grooved using a hand-grooving tool, you may have problems with the seam being wider in places and removing the rod with a hand-grooving tool could make the seam even wider and harder to weld with the new welding rod.
+If the original seam was grooved using a hand-grooving tool, you may have problems with the seam being wider in places and removing the rod with a hand-grooving tool could make the seam even wider and possibly harder to weld with the new welding rod.
 When grooving the seam, take out the width of the original rod.
 It is not necessary to groove out the entire depth of the rod.
-If the original rod is firmly bonded, this will not create any problems.
+As long as the original rod is firmly bonded, this will not create any problems.
 Once the seam has been grooved and cleaned out, you can weld the seam with the new rod following the recommended temperature settings for the flooring material. - Skive the excess rod from the flooring surface in two passes.
 On the first pass, skive away the top part of the welding rod using a spatula knife and trim plate while the welding rod is still warm.
 The welding rod must be cooled to room temperature to remove the remainder of the welding rod on the second pass.
 Remove the remaining rod by holding the spatula knife flush with the flooring surface while skiving.

-SEAMS:

-S-763 Adhesive
+SEAMS | S-761 Adhesive